dotnet/insertions-client/docs/Codebase.md

 Besides the solution, the documentation and the `.yml` file for the build pipeline also reside in the repo at https://github.com/dotnet/insertions-client.

 This section covers the highlights of both `Core` and the `Console` projects as well as the `.yml` file for the build pipeline.
+Test projects are not covered in this document.

 **Table of Contents**
 - [Core Project](#core-project)